Typikoff/REGconsole/README.md

 The rules are basicly turning Minecraft into a strategy game, Civilization-like game With the Project growing larger, it's getting more and more harder to maintain some random events, which occured in every state every turn
-The Events are based on goverment type, amount of population and some laws Paper card system cann't be normally used at this point: it takes around one hour just to start a  turn So I put on my bravary and dedication to create this ambitious (for me) project.
+The Events are based on goverment type, amount of population and some laws Paper card system cann't be normally used at this point: it takes around one hour just to start a turn So I put on my dedication and creativity to create this needfull (for me) project.